Home

 Welcome to the website for the European ‘Measuring the Impossible’ Network.

-MINET coordinates activities for ‘Measuring the Impossible (MtI)’ i.e. research in areas of interdisciplinary science aimed at supporting the development of new methods and investigative techniques for the measurement of complex phenomena that are dependent on human perception and/or interpretation.
+MINET was established to coordinate activities for ‘Measuring the Impossible (MtI)’ i.e. research in areas of interdisciplinary science aimed at supporting the development of new methods and investigative techniques for the measurement of complex phenomena that are dependent on human perception and/or interpretation.
 This includes, for example, measurements relating to the perceived attributes of products and services, such as quality or desirability, or the quantification of societal parameters such as security and well-being.
-It is funded under the EU 6th Framework Programme as a NEST Pathfinder project.
+It was funded under the EU 6th Framework Programme as a NEST Pathfinder project.

-Consortium members run a variety of projects, and this website provides the means for the widespread dissemination of information on their progress, results, issues and discussions.
+Consortium members ran a variety of projects, and this website provides the means for the widespread dissemination of information on their progress, results, issues and discussions.

 News